disha-surana/DUCS-Datastore/README.md

 # DUCS-Datastore
 Node.js webApp using mongoDb

-#### A webapp find all study material for the students of Department of Computer Science, Delhi University.
+### A webApp where all study material for the students of Department of Computer Science, Delhi University can be found.
 #### [Click here to visit 'DUCS-Datastore'](https://ducs-datastore.herokuapp.com/)